Making the EV platform easier for buyers

 High-Fidelity Testing

-• Users expressed uncertainties about processes like securing a loan for a used car and understanding the impact of government subsidies.
+• Some users expressed confusion about processes such as securing a loan for a used car or understanding how government subsidies would apply to their purchase.

 vision-flowchart